fchoi0505/Wine_Ratings_Prices/README.md

 ### Database
 (Describe database)
 create a document describing the schema of the database (this can be a markdown document, or an ERD).
+Testing my portion of the readme - janine

 ## Challenges and Difficulties Encountered